-4.3.6 The Audit Committee
+4.2.6 The Audit Committee

-The Council has an Audit Committee that provides independent assurance on the adequacy of the Council's governance environment.
-All major political parties within the full Borough Council are represented on the Audit Committee.
+The Council has an Audit Committee that provides independent, effective assurance on the adequacy of the Council's governance environment.
+All major political parties are represented on the Audit Committee.

-The Audit Committee met regularly during 2014-15 considering reports, including the annual Internal Audit Report, from the Head of Internal Audit, the Council's senior Finance Officers and the External Auditor.
-Additionally the Committee invited officers of the Council to attend the Committee on a number of occasions to assist the Committee in its work.
-Although some meeting were not quorate, full agendas were published and considered.
-The Minutes of the Audit Committee are presented at Council meetings which are attended by the Chair of the Audit Committee.
+The Audit Committee met regularly during 2015 - 16 considering reports, including the annual Internal Audit Report, from the Head of Audit and Investigation, the Council's senior Finance Officers and the External Auditor.
+Additionally, the Committee invited officers of the Council to attend on a number of occasions to assist the Committee in its work.

-4.3.7 Statutory Officers
+4.2.7 Statutory Officers

-The statutory functions undertaken by the Head of Paid Service, Monitoring Officer and S151Officer, were effectively fulfilled during 2013-14 and up to the date of this report.
+The statutory functions undertaken by the Head of Paid Service, Monitoring Officer and S151 Officer, were effectively fulfilled during 2015-16 and up to the date of this report.

-The Council's financial management arrangements during the period covered by this Annual Governance Statement conform to the requirements of the CIPFA Statement on the Role of the Chief Financial Officer (Section 151 Officer).
+The Council's financial management arrangements during the period covered by this Annual Governance Statement conform to the requirements of the CIPFA Statement on the Role of the Chief Financial Officer.

-4.3.8 Management
+4.2.8 Management

-Each Director has provided a self-assurance statement in respect of 2014-15, supported by assurances from their Assistant Directors / Senior Managers, that:
+Each Executive Director has provided a self-assurance statement in respect of 2015-16, supported by assurances from their Directors, that: